MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/what-is-phone-system-in-office-365/setting-up-your-phone-system.md

 ### Assign service numbers

 Once you have your service numbers, they can then be assigned to an audio conferencing bridge.
-To do this, see [Change the toll or toll free numbers on your Audio Conferencing bridge](../audio-conferencing-in-office-365/change-the-phone-numbers-on-your-audio-conferencing-bridge.md).
+To do this, see [Change the toll or toll-free numbers on your Audio Conferencing bridge](../audio-conferencing-in-office-365/change-the-phone-numbers-on-your-audio-conferencing-bridge.md).

 ### Port or transfer existing service numbers